THE VFA PIONEER HISTORIES PROJECT

 PK: This sort of explains a lot about living always conscious of the three aspects of yourself.
 So, because I had worked at EEOC, not when Thomas was there, I had background knowledge about his leadership, because once there at EEOC, you know lots of people.
 Watching his nomination, I was really upset when I read the articles about his upbringing and what happened to his sister and him.

 I think we’ve come a long way in managing intersectionality, which is what they now call it.
-All of us have come a long ways in terms of trying to manage what it is like.
-Sometimes it’s class, sometimes it’s race or ethnicity but we have to be broad enough to take those into account as we go forward as women.
-We span everything and I think we’ve made progress since I was still in action.
+All of us have come a long way in terms of trying to manage what it is like.
+Sometimes it’s class, sometimes it’s race or ethnicity but we must be broad enough to take those into account as we go forward as women.
+We span everything and I think we’ve made progress.
 I think that the funding the Women’s Law Center received to help working class women deal with harassment is one of the biggest breakthroughs and sets a path for how we might think about some of these issues as we go forward.
 As we go forward it’s important to recognize there are lots of women out in this country who are really in difficult circumstances.

 JW: You said you retired, but you are doing some projects, is that correct?

-I am on the board of an ESOP, which is an employee owned company that’s been around for 50 years, longer.
+I am on the board of an ESOP, which is an employee-owned company that’s been around for 50 years.
 It does research on social issues.
 So, they do research for which they’re paid in the areas of health and education, disability, I could go on and on, it’s very similar to non-profit organizations that you probably are familiar with.
-But this is just an ESOP so it’s employee owned, but it’s for profit.
+But this is just an ESOP so its employee owned, but it’s for profit.
 I really have enjoyed being on their board because I keep up with everything that’s happening in the social welfare area, because that’s the kind of work that they do.
-In order to do their work, they might also be considered a digital company.
+Because of the nature of their work, they might also be considered a digital company.
 So that’s what I’m doing.
 And the rest of the time, I am being a grandmother.

 JW: Oh, how lovely.
 Well, we certainly appreciate everything you have done for all three aspects of your life as you define yourself.
 Anything you want to add?